Last updated: October 2019

 The information is likely to include your name, address, email address, job title and organisation.

 Sometimes we will collect other information about you such as your date of birth, age group, gender and information about health conditions or activity levels.
 Wherever we ask you to provide this additional information, we will tell you our reason for collecting it and what we intend to use it for.

-We may also collect information regarding your visit to www.pathsforall.org.uk.
+We may also collect information regarding your visit to www.pathsforall.org.uk or our other project websites.
 This may include where you are geographically, your browser and device type, the pages you have visited.
 Our servers track IP addresses and referring pages to help with site maintenance and improvements.
 This data is viewed only as anonymous statistics to show us insights to improve our website such as, the busiest times of the day or week, pages with errors and how effective our advertising has been.
 This information is not used for any other purpose.
 However, we reserve the right to attempt to identify and track any individual who is reasonably suspected of gaining or trying to gain unauthorised access to our computer systems or websites.

 We collect information about you in order to process your requests such as sending you our newsletters, managing your enquiry or your purchase of a product or service and managing your participation in one of our activities.

 We process personal information for legitimate interests and business purposes, which include the following:

 We may process personal data when we need to do this to fulfil a condition of our grant funding (for example, if you have applied for a grant from us or if we are evaluating the impact of the work our grant funding has supported), where you are a trustee, an employee or a contractor (to manage the relationship) or where we are required to do this by law or other regulations.

 When we process your data, we will keep your Personal Data rights in high regard and will take account of these rights.
 You have the right to object to our processing of your personal data and to be removed from our system.
 Whenever we communicate with you, we will provide you with the opportunity to unsubscribe so that you receive no further communication from us.